Landsil/haveibeenpwned-password-check/README.md

 Those scripts lets your users query offline file with SHA1 passwords taken from Have I been Pwned. https://haveibeenpwned.com/Passwords

-File is to big to open normally (obviously) but can be checked under two minutes.
+File is too big to open normally (obviously) but can be checked under two minutes.

 Format is: HASH:NUMBER
 eg. 11:22 is 17BA0791499DB908433B80F37C5FBC89B870084B:22